cryscan/to-ihc-2/README.md

 $ ./control
 ```

 In the first run it generates codes for dynamics, cost, etc. and compiles them, which may take some time.
-It won't do
+It won't
-this in the next runs if the compiled dynamic libraries still exist.
+compile again in future runs if the compiled dynamic libraries exist.

 Very quickly the result trajectory will be stored in `out.txt`.
 It can be visualized by running